-Be Prepared – the Boy Scout motto.
-It’s a pretty good summary of our advice for renting a commercial generator as well.
-When the power goes out, you don’t want to be scrambling to figure out how you’ll get a backup generator on site, connected, and running.
-Losing power is already stressful enough.
-The process of getting backup power online goes much more smoothly when you prepare.
+Be Prepared – says the Boy Scout motto, which is a pretty good summary of our advice for renting a commercial generator as well.
+We’re all dependent on electricity; let’s face it when the power goes out, you don’t want to be scrambling to figure out how you’ll get a backup generator on-site, connected, and running; losing power is already stressful enough.
+But it doesn’t need to be, especially if you prepare.

 If you anticipate needing portable backup power at any point this year, determine the answers to the questions below to help us get the right portable generator on your site and hooked up quickly.